maxbremax/api-documentation/source/guides/soap-api/index.md

 The ids are always in the `<id>` tag on the XML, and are used to uniquely identify orders, products, customers and other data objects.

-The ID conversion table translates back and forth between Centra's internal database IDs and IDs you chose on your side.
+The ID conversion table translates back and forth between Centra's internal database IDs, and IDs you chose on your side.

 When data originates from Centra, for example orders, you will always get Centra's internal numeric ID.
-For orders this is the order number.
+This is the order number for orders.

-When data originates from your side, for example products, you can pick any unique `<id>` you prefer when you send the data to Centra.
+When data originates from your side, for example in your products, you can pick any unique `<id>` you prefer when you send the data to Centra.
 This is when the ID conversion table comes into effect: Centra will create a mapping from your ID to Centra's internal numeric ID in the conversion table, and all data you see in the API will always use the ID you picked.

-For example, you create a product with `<id>yourProductId</id>`.
-After that you can update the product using that ID, and when you get an order from Centra containing that product, the XML data uses yourProductId for the product.
+For example, first you create a product with `<id>yourProductId</id>`.
+Once the product is created, you can update the product using that ID, and when you get an order from Centra containing that product, the XML data uses yourProductId for the product.

 You can view and edit the conversion table in the Centra admin.